santhoshkumar1309/santhoshkumar1309/README.md

 ## 🚀 Quick Overview

-- 🔭 I’m currently working on [Project Name]
+- 🔭 I’m currently working on helmet and number plate using yolov8
-- 🌱 I’m currently learning [Technology/Concept]
+- 🌱 I’m currently learning Artifical intelligence and machine learning
 - 👯 I’m looking to collaborate on [Open Source Project]
 - 💬 Ask me about [Anything you're knowledgeable about]